 Aiming to have groups of eight to twelve people, the project team then screened potential participants while balancing multiple factors, such as identifying and prioritizing the participation of people who identified as BIPOC and people who identified that they spoke a language other than English in the home.
-The project team also took steps to reduce the risk of non-authentic participants (i.e., someone who is not who they said they were and is only interested in getting the gift card).
+The project team also took steps to reduce the risk of non-authentic participants (i.e., someone misrepresenting themselves with the aim of only obtaining compensation).

-Each focus group had a defined audience that the project team was seeking to engage with, which provided further criteria by which to screen potential participants (i.e., people located outside of Seattle, people who pay the full adult fare).
+Each focus group had specific focus on a defined audience that the project team was seeking to engage with, which provided further criteria by which to screen potential participants (e.g., people located outside of Seattle, people who pay the full adult fare, etc.).
 Once the list of potential participants was reviewed and approved by Sound Transit staff, the project team invited potential participants to the focus group sessions.

 Session Intended audience focus Participant Overview Topic: Parking Thursday, October 12, 2023 (virtual) 4:30 - 6 p.m.
-People who have or have had parking permits Number invited: 10 Number of Participants: 3 • Gender: • Female (3) • Zip Code:
+People who have or have had parking permits Number invited: 10 Number of Participants: 3 • Gender: • Female (3) • Zip Code: • 98155 (2) • 98258 (1) • Racial Identity: • Asian or Asian American (1) • White or European (1) • White or European (1) • Two or more races (1) • Latin o/a • Yes (1) • No (1) Topic: Combined Fares & Parking People who pay the full adult fare Number invited: 11 Number of Participants: 2